-6.3.1 Temperature Optimization
+5.3.1 Temperature Optimization

-The cryostat platforms are optimized to control heat loads coming into the sample.
+Cryostation platforms are optimized to control heat loads reaching the sample.
 To ensure the lowest possible base temperatures, follow the best practices below.

 - 1. Use proper thermal lagging techniques for any wiring (including coax) entering the sample space.
-Ensure thermal clamps are tightened down.
-See Thermal Lagging Techniques on page 40 for details. - 2.
-Avoid "touches" between the various stages (such as a platform component touching a Stage 2 component, or a Stage 2 component touching a Stage 1 component), as these become sources of heat flow. - a.
-Ensure wiring or cabling does not come in contact with the inside of the radiation shield. - b.
-Ensure the radiation shield or radiation windows do not come in contact with any part of the outer vacuum housing or windows.
-For low working distance setups, the windows may touch after the vacuum is pulled. - 3.
-Always use the appropriate wire and size for the application.
-See Sample Chamber Wiring on page 40 for details. - a.
+Ensure thermal clamps are properly tightened.
+See Thermal Lagging Techniques in section 3.5.2 for details. - 2.
+Avoid "touches" between the various stages (such as a platform component touching a Stage 2 component, or a Stage 2 component touching a Stage 1 component), as these become conductive paths for heat transfer. - a.
+Ensure wiring or cabling does not contact the inside of the radiation shield. - b.
+Ensure the radiation shield or radiation windows do not contact any part of the outer vacuum housing or windows.
+For low working distance setups, confirm that windows do not touch after the vacuum is pulled. - 3.
+Always use the appropriate wire material and gauge for the application.
+See Sample Chamber Wiring in section 3.5 for details. - a.
 Avoid using copper wire unless required.
-The electrical conductivity of phosphor bronze is typically sufficient for most applications. - 4.
-Ensure the screws holding the platform to the support base and the screws securing the radiation shield are in place and tightened (5 in-lbs).
+The electrical conductivity of phosphor bronze is typically sufficient for most applications.

+- 4. Ensure the screws holding the platform to the support base and the screws securing the radiation shield are in place and tightened (5 in-lb.).
 Failure to tighten the screws will reduce the ability of the system to pull heat from the sample platform and may increase vibrations. - 5.
 Ensure a thin layer of N-grease or another thermal grease is used between metal-to-metal interfaces for proper thermal connection. - 6.
 Use inner "cold" windows or blanks on the radiation shield whenever possible.
-The added heat load can significantly increase the base temperature of the platform. - 7.
-Check the helium pressure.
+Without them, the added heat load can significantly increase the base temperature of the platform. - 7.
+Check the helium charge pressure.
 If there is a helium leak, cooling performance will be hindered significantly.
-See Helium Check on page 75 for details.

-8. Ensure the User temperature channel heater is NOT on.
+See Helium Check in section 5.3.4 for details. - 8.
+Ensure the User temperature channel heater is NOT on.

 During a cooldown, the system will steadily ramp down in temperature to 4.2 K, then can take longer to reach and stabilize at the base temperature.
-Options and energy inputs (i.e., laser power) may impact cooldown times and cause slightly higher base temperatures.
+Options and energy inputs (laser power) may impact cooldown times and cause slightly higher base temperatures.